Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Duration: 3.5 hours

-Registration: After registering on the WINS website and confirmation of acceptance of the participant by WINS, each participant will receive a link to the Zoom meeting.
+Registration: After registering on the WINS website and confirmation of acceptance of the participant by WINS, each participant received a link to the Zoom meeting.

-The registration process will close on 14 March 2023.
+The registration process closed on 14 March 2023.